Project name: STARS – Strengthening Training of Academia in Regulatory Science

 Project flyer: download PDF

-The overall goals of STARS comprise also strengthening academic, regulatory science on national and European level, as well as improving success in regulatory Scientific Advice and Protocol Assistance of academic driven health research.
-The vision is to advance the direct regulatory impact of results obtained in medical research by professional education and targeted training programmes for academic scientists.
-Additional activities, such as support for successful outcomes in scientific advice and protocol assistance in clinical development projects, will enable academic health research to have the full impact and benefit for the patient.
+The overall goals of STARS also comprised strengthening academic, regulatory science on national and European level, as well as improving success in regulatory Scientific Advice and Protocol Assistance of academic driven health research.
+The vision was to advance the direct regulatory impact of results obtained in medical research by professional education and targeted training programmes for academic scientists.
+Additional activities, such as support for successful outcomes in scientific advice and protocol assistance in clinical development projects, aimed to help academic health research reach its full impact and benefit for the patient.

-- establish a Comprehensive Inventory of existing support activities for academic researchers, in order to improve success during Scientific Advice and Protocol Assistance procedures;
+- established a Comprehensive Inventory of existing support activities for academic researchers, in order to improve success during Scientific Advice and Protocol Assistance procedures;

-- expand the establishment of best practice examples for efficient Support Activities / training programmes and by providing specific advice and support for the establishment of tailored activities and addressing the identified gaps;
+- expanded the establishment of best practice examples for efficient Support Activities / training programmes and by providing specific advice and support for the establishment of tailored activities and addressing the identified gaps;

-- establish a Common Strategy to strengthen regulatory sciences and improve the support for successful outcomes from regulatory Scientific Advice, which will be agreed and implemented by the partners of the STARS project.
+- established a Common Strategy to strengthen regulatory sciences and improve the support for successful outcomes from regulatory Scientific Advice, which will be agreed and implemented by the partners of the STARS project.

-- explore and monitor the implementation of a pre-grant regulatory scientific advice on the level of participating Member State also, in order to address the identified need to complement, coordinate and harmonise the national and European efforts.
+- explored and monitored the implementation of a pre-grant regulatory scientific advice on the level of participating Member State also, in order to address the identified need to complement, coordinate and harmonise the national and European efforts.